VeerpalBrar/VeerpalBrar.github.io/_posts/2016-08-04-Reading-CSV-Files-with-Python.md

 The first thing I noticed was that the csv library offers two ways of reading from a csv file: a csv.reader and csv.DictReader.
 Both read the file row by row and return the data from each row.
 What vary's is how they return the data. the csv.reader method returns a list containing all the comlumsn, and the csv.DictReader returns a dictionary where the column headings are the keys, and the values are the data values.

 I decided to test out both to see which was best for my needs.
-I came across this article telling me to use dictreader, but I wanted to know why it would be better.
+I came across this ADD LINKS article telling me to use dictreader, but I wanted to know why it would be better.

 To figure out which was more efficient, I ran some quick tests, checking the time it took for each method to read the file.
 Since runtime is not the most accurate measurement of efficiency, I repeated this test 1000 times.